cttorg/ctt-1/dir/sub-dir/file.md

-new filed added in directory
+new filed updated in directory